-- be a further issuance in an aggregate principal amount of US\$400,000,000, for a total issuance of US\$900,000,000; - have an issue price of 106.75% of the principal amount plus accrued interest, from and including November 21, 2004, to but excluding the delivery date; - mature at par on November 21, 2033; - bear interest at 8.750% per year from May 21, 2005, computed on the basis of a 360-day year of twelve 30-day months, with interest on the bonds accruing from November 21, 2004, the last interest payment date of the previously issued bonds; - pay interest semiannually in arrears in equal installments on May 21 and November 21 of each year, commencing on May 21, 2005 and ending on November 21, 2033, to be paid to the person in whose name the bond is registered at the close of business the preceding May 6 or November 6. - be issued in fully registered form, without coupons, registered in the names of investors or their nominees in denominations of US\$1,000 and integral multiples of US\$1,000 in excess thereof; - not be redeemable before maturity and not be entitled to the benefit of any sinking fund; - be our direct, general, unconditional, unsubordinated and unsecured external indebtedness and rank equal in right of payment with all of our other existing and future unsecured and unsubordinated external indebtedness; - be represented by one or more global notes in fully registered form only, without coupons, registered in the name of a nominee of DTC.
+- have an issue price of 100% of the principal amount plus accrued interest, from and including July 19, 2005, to but excluding the delivery date: - mature at par on July 21, 2025; - bear interest at 7.35% per year from July 19, 2005, computed on the basis of a 360-day year of twelve 30-day months; - pay interest semiannually in arrears in equal installments on July 21st and January 21st of each year, commencing on January 21, 2006 and ending on July 21, 2025, to be paid to the person in whose name the bond is registered at the close of business the preceding July 6th or January 6th; - be issued in fully registered form, without coupons, registered in the names of investors or their nominees in denominations of US\$100,000 and integral multiples of US\$1,000 in excess thereof; - not be redeemable before maturity and not be entitled to the benefit of any sinking fund; - be our direct, general, unconditional, unsubordinated and unsecured external indebtedness and rank equal in right of payment with all of our other existing and future unsecured and unsubordinated external indebtedness; - be represented by one or more global notes in fully registered form only, without coupons, registered in the name of a nominee of DTC.
 Beneficial ownership interests will be recorded only on, and transferred only through, the records maintained by DTC and its participants, including the depositaries for Euroclear and Clearstream, Luxembourg; and - be available in definitive form only under certain limited circumstances.

-The bonds will contain provisions regarding acceleration and voting on amendments, modifications, changes and waivers that differ from those applicable to substantially all of our outstanding public external indebtedness.
+The bonds will contain provisions regarding acceleration and voting on amendments, modifications, changes and waivers that differ from those applicable to much of our outstanding public external indebtedness.
 Under these provisions, which are commonly referred to as "collective action clauses," we may, among other things, amend certain key terms of a series of bonds, including the maturity date, interest rate and other payment terms, with the consent of the holders of not less than 75% of the aggregate principal amount of the outstanding bonds of that series.
 Additionally, if an event of default has occurred and is continuing with respect to a series of bonds, the bonds of that series may be declared to be due and payable immediately by holders of not less than 25% of the aggregate principal amount of the outstanding bonds of that series.
-Those provisions are described in the sections entitled "Description of the Securities-Debt Securities-Default; Acceleration of Maturity" and "-Amendments and Waivers" in the accompanying prospectus.
+Those provisions are described in the sections entitled "Description of the Securities-Default; Acceleration of Maturity" and "-Amendments and Waivers" in the accompanying prospectus.